Language Requirement: None

 Program Overview

 Study abroad as an exchange student in Finland!
-In this exchange program you will enroll directly in courses at Tampere University.
-This program offers courses taught in English or Finnish in a variety of formats for study (short courses, intensive courses, and reading examinations) in most fields of the social sciences, selected fields of the humanities, business, IT, and journalism.
-Tampere University is the second largest university in Finland.
+In this exchange program you will enroll directly in courses at Tampere University, the second largest university in Finland.
 There are three campuses: the city centre campus (humanities, social sciences, and languages), the Kauppi campus (biotechnology courses), and the Hervanta campus (engineering, architecture, and computer science courses).
 Visit the TAU wesbite to learn more about Tampere's multiple campuses.

 There are many opportunities and support services available to exchange students, such as academic advising and counseling.
 Additionally, a student tutor is assigned to all exchange students.
 Your tutor is a fellow student who has volunteered to help you during your first weeks.
 There is also a great exercise facility, called SportUni that provides high-quality, versatile and equal sports services for university students.